bombies/md-gpt/frontend/README.md

 To set up the MD-GPT project, follow these steps:

 Clone the repository from GitHub.
-1. Install the required dependencies by running npm install in the root directory.
+1. Install the required dependencies by running `bun install` in the root directory.
-2. Start the development server by running npm run dev.
+2. Start the development server by running `bun run dev`.
 3. Open your browser and navigate to http://localhost:3000.
 That’s it!
 You should now be able to use MD-GPT.